 Use the date command with no arguments to display the system date.
-Enter arguments described in the date(1) reference page to change the date.
+Enter arguments described in the date(1) reference page to change the date files hardware Use the hardware command to display information about the internal architecture and components of the target system.